sel006/nciv/README.md

  - w3m browser
  - python curses library

-To run this program, edit the argument of os.listdir() on line 24 of img.py to be the directory which you want to view.

 In Image.py, line 24, change the argument of subprocess.run() to point to the w3mimgdisplay executable file.